oleg-alexandrov/PolyView/Readme.md

 # Compiling

 PolyView is written in C++.
-It was successfully compiled on Linux and OSX using g++ and on Windows with MinGW.
+It was successfully compiled on Linux with g++, on OSX with clang, and on Windows with MinGW.
 It was written with portability in mind and it should be possible to compile it on any platform and compiler.